-Encourage the client to sense the movement of the feet, ankles, knees, and legs as it begins to communicate up to the area of the hips, gluteals and pelvic floor.
-What do they notice?
-Use cues to encourage subtle micro-movements of the hips and pelvis left to right, then front to back.
+Sense the movement of the feet, ankles, knees, and legs as it begins to communicate up to the area of the hips, gluteals and pelvic floor.
+What do you notice?
+You can gently and slowly play with some deliberate subtle micro-movements of the hips and pelvis left to right, then front to back.
+When you release these, do you find that your hips and pelvis are more available to respond dynamically to the movement from below?